 The toxic fumes released by the over-heated non-stick pans usually affect the lungs of the birds.
-The lungs of the birds change onto a dark red color.
-But the toxic fumes of PTFE is not only responsible for lung issues, the other toxic irritants like tobacco, aerosol spray, carbon monoxide, natural gas, ammonia, cooking oils, and burned food are also responsible for lungs issues.
+The lungs of the birds change into a dark red color.
+But the toxic fumes of PTFE are not only responsible for lung issues, the other toxic irritants like tobacco, aerosol spray, carbon monoxide, natural gas, ammonia, cooking oils, and burned food are also responsible for lungs issues.
 Moreover, the overheating of Teflon material also causes problems for the rats and humans as well.

 Why are the birds more sensitive to Teflon toxicity?

 The respiratory tract of the birds is more sensitive to the toxic chemicals in the air due to their unique anatomy.
 The birds are extremely efficient in exchanging the gasses to provide high-level oxygen to the muscles.
 So, in the process of oxygen delivery, the birds may deliver the toxic gasses.
-Moreover, the high metabolic rate of the birds with small size increases the chances of birds susceptibility due to toxic fumes.
+Moreover, the high metabolic rate of birds with small size increases the chances of birds susceptibility due to toxic fumes.